Peter Gabriel (1978 album): Release

+Gabriel commented on the decision to release his second solo album under the name Peter Gabriel, saying that he wanted the album to be associated more with its artwork rather than its name; he also felt that it was "farcical to produce these profound titles."

-In the United Kingdom, Charisma Records launched a promotional campaign for the album that included five 15 second slots on radio stations every day from 31 May to 10 June on select radio stations including Piccadilly Radio, Radio Clyde, and Radio Forth.
-Full-page advertisements were also placed in Melody Maker, New Musical Express, and Sounds for three weeks.
+In the United Kingdom, Charisma Records launched a promotional campaign for the album that included five 15-second slots on radio stations every day from 31 May to 10 June on certain radio stations including Piccadilly Radio, Radio Clyde, and Radio Forth.
+Full-page advertisements were placed in Melody Maker, New Musical Express, and Sounds for three weeks.
 Charisma also set up window displays in around 300 retail stores across the United Kingdom as part of their promotional efforts.

+In the United States, Gabriel promoted the album through radio interviews with Lew Irwin of Earth News Radio and also conducted interviews with Star Trak and Record Report.
+Parts of Gabriel's interview with the Westwood One radio show Star Trak were published in the 22 July 1978 edition of Cashbox.
+His second self-titled album was released in the United States by Atlantic Records, which had not handled the distribution of his first album.